 1. Discover our free educational tools

-2. BECOME A CHILDREN'S RIGHTS SCHOOL!
+2. BECOME A SCHOOL for rights!

-A Children's Rights School is a school where children and adolescents become aware of their rights and those of their peers all over the world.
+A School for Rights is a school where children and adolescents become aware of their rights and those of their peers all over the world.
 The school gives the rights of the child a place in the everyday school culture: in the courses, in the school rules, in the activities, etc. The children and adolescents who are aware of their rights, realise that they can participate and make change in the society.

-Learn more at http://kinderrechtenschool.be/
+Learn more about Kinderrechtenschool.

-3. STIMULATE ACTIVE CITIZENSHIP AMONG YOUTH
+3. STIMULATE ACTIVE CITIZENSHIP AMONG children and YOUTH

-4. ORGANISE A FUNDRAISER WITH YOUR SCHOOL
+4. ORGANISE A FUNDRAISing activity WITH YOUR SCHOOL

 Here are some ideas to get inspired: